Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Aruba’s largest outdoor market will give you a feel of Aruban culture with its arts, crafts, and food park.

-There are several street-food-style kiosks, each with its own delicious perspective on Caribbean Flavors.
+There are several street-food-style kiosks, each with its own delicious perspective on Caribbean flavors.
+Don’t leave without getting to enjoy a delectable selection of ribs at Piggly ‘N Giggly Barbq!

-The marketplace is filled with vendors offering a wide selection of products at local prices, especially on Sundays when the Local Market is transformed into a secondhand, garage sale, or bargain market since the Covid-19 pandemic and economic crisis.
+The marketplace is filled with vendors offering a wide selection of products at local prices, especially on Sundays when the Local Market transforms into a secondhand, garage sale, or bargain market since the pandemic and economic crisis.

 The Local Market is located by the cruise terminal in front of the Valero Boulevard gas station and is open Monday through Saturday from 9 am to 6 pm.

-10. Sample the Local Dishes on a Food Walking Tour
+9. Sample Local Dishes on a Food Walking Tour

 Aruba is a melting pot with multicultural cuisine featuring Dutch, Italian, Jamaican, Cuban, and traditional Aruban food.

-Over a two-and-a-half-hour food tour, you’ll experience some of the best flavors near the capital while also learning historic facts along the way.
+Over this two-and-a-half-hour food tour, you’ll experience some of the best flavors near the capital while also learning historical facts along the way.

 Get an immersive experience of traditional Aruban food, which is influenced by elements from Indigenous Arawak traditions, Spanish and Dutch colonial influences, and other Caribbean islands.

-Try out the most popular and iconic Aruban dish, Keshi Yena, which is a large round ball of Edam or Gouda cheese stuffed with a mixture of seasoned meat — usually chicken — vegetables, and spices and is baked until the filling is cooked and the cheese is melted.
+Try out the most popular and iconic Aruban dish, Keshi Yena, which is a large round ball of Edam or Gouda cheese stuffed with a mixture of seasoned meat (usually chicken), vegetables, and spices and baked until the filling is cooked and the cheese is melted.

 You can find the streetcars right outside the cruise port’s main gate, and the first trolley starts at 10:00 am and the last trolley departs at 5:00 pm from the cruise port.